shoto87/shoto87/README.md

-# 👋 Hello, I'm Shoto !!!
+# 👋 Hello, I'm Shoto!

 Welcome to my GitHub profile! 🎉 I'm a passionate developer who loves to build creative apps and websites.
-When I'm not deep into coding, you'll probably find me doodling in my sketchbook or immersing myself in the latest video games. 🎮✍️
+When I'm not deep into coding, you'll probably find me doodling in my sketchbook or immersed in the latest video games. 🎮✍️

+---

 ## 🚀 About Me